Healthy, Happy, & Cared For

 Please remember: Do not take healthy community cats to animal shelters or try to rehome them yourself - that cat already has a home!

-Instead, call DBCHS at 859.238.1117 and we can schedule spay/neuter surgery at no cost to you.
-Community cats should be spayed/neutered, vaccinated, and returned to their original home - help us save more lives!
+and we can schedule spay/neuter surgery at no cost to you.
+Community cats should be spayed/neutered, vaccinated, and returned to their original home (TNVR).
+Help us reach beyond shelter walls to save more lives!

 FOR MORE INFORMATION: